Dasavathaaram: Distribution

 Sony Pictures India distributed the film in North India, whilst Ayngaran International sold the film to cinema halls in the United Kingdom, Singapore and the Gulf.
-Canadian rights for the film were bought by Walt Disney Studios Motion Pictures, becoming the first distributional venture of an Indian film by the production house.
-Narmadha Travels acquired the rights from Aascar Films to distribute the film in the United States of America.
+Canadian rights for the film were bought by Walt Disney Studios Motion Pictures through their Buena Vista International label, becoming the first distributional venture of an Indian film by the production house.

-Besides Tamil, the film was also dubbed and released in different languages including Hindi, Telugu, Malayalam, Bengali and Bhojpuri versions with the Hindi version titled Dashavtar.
-The Indian censor board certified the film on 24 April 2008, giving it a "U" (universal) rating, after 9 cuts were made and letting the film run for 166 minutes.
 The film released worldwide with 1,300 prints in all the respective languages.
 Tamil Nadu had 275 prints, and Karnataka had 80, with 190 prints released overseas.
 The Hindi version Dashavtar had an unusually high 410 prints in North India.
 The Telugu version had 260 prints in Andhra Pradesh including 45 prints in Nizam region.
 The film opened in 25 screens in Hyderabad.
 The Malayalam version had 85 prints in Kerala.

 Marketing

 The film's theatrical trailer was released publicly on 23 April 2008, a day after it was shown to special guests, which included M. Karunanidhi at a screen.
 The first exclusive screening of the film, prior to release, was held on the morning of the audio launch on 25 April 2008, to visiting guests Jackie Chan, Amitabh Bachchan, Mammootty and Vijay, all of whom were full of praise for the film.